-However, some arsenic-based compounds have been used throughout history to treat various medical conditions.
+However, some arsenic-based compounds have been used

 One such compound — called arsenic trioxide (ATO) — is still used today, and it actually gained Food and Drug Administration (FDA) approval under the marketing name Trisenox in 2001.